Rent safe and private dog parks hosted by locals

 What to Do if a Spider Bites Your Dog thumbnail

 Sometimes, though, a spider bite does require treatment or even immediate medical attention.
-Here’s what you need to know to keep your pup safe on all your adventures!
+Here’s what you need to know to keep your pup safe on all your adventures:

-The United States is home to a few species of venomous spiders.
-To get technical, “venomous" is officially more accurate than "poisonous" here — venomous means the spider injects venom into potential threats through fangs or stingers, while poisonous typically refers to animals that are harmful when ingested or touched.
+To get technical, “venomous" is more accurate than "poisonous" here.
+Venomous means the spider injects venom into potential threats through fangs or stingers.
+Poisonous refers to animals that are harmful when ingested or touched.

-Most spider bites in the United States, even from venomous species, result in mild symptoms.
-Phew!
-Don’t get too complacent, though: If you suspect your dog has been bitten by a venomous spider or they experience severe symptoms, seek medical care right away.
-Practicing good spider bite prevention techniques can help reduce the risk of bites in the first place.
-(Read on for more about prevention and treatment in the next sections.)
+Don’t get too complacent, though.
+If you suspect your dog has been bitten by a venomous spider—or they experience severe symptoms out of the blue—seek medical care right away.
+Practice good spider bite prevention techniques to reduce the risk of bites in the first place.
+(More about prevention and treatment in the next sections.)

-What venomous spiders live in the US?
+2) What venomous spiders live in the US?
 What areas of the country have the highest spider bite risk?

 Black Widow Spider bites — emergency — found in all states

 Black widows are perhaps the most well-known venomous spiders in the United States.
-They are found throughout the country, though they’re most common in warmer southern climates.
-Black widows are known for shiny black bodies with a distinctive red hourglass shape on their abdomen.
+Found throughout the country, they’re most common in warmer southern climates.

 Brown Recluse Spider bites — emergency — Midwest and South

 Brown recluse spiders are found primarily in the Midwest and southern United States.
-They are brown with a distinctive violin-shaped marking on their back.
-Their venom can cause necrotic skin lesions in some cases, though severe bites are thankfully pretty rare because brown recluses need counter pressure in order to break the skin.
-This means brown recluse bites are most often found on dogs’ legs.
+Their venom can cause necrotic skin lesions in some cases—but severe brown recluse bites are thankfully rare, because these arachnids need counter pressure in order to break the skin.
+Brown recluse bites are most often found on dogs’ legs.

 Chilean Recluse Spider bites — emergency — some Southern states